nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ls
 ```

-** All examples in this document are written for the **Pro (Debian) image**.
+** All PWM examples are written for the **Pro image**.

 After exporting, you will find that a new directory **pwmX**, where X is the channel number, has been created.
-Go into the pwmX directory to check out the properties that are available to use:
+Go into the pwmX directory to check out the attributes available for use:

 ```shell
 cd pwm0